Jo Coburn: Career

+Coburn appeared on Paul Merton's team on Have I Got News for You for the Series 71, Episode 9 episode broadcast on BBC One on 29 May 2026.

 Personal life

 Coburn is Jewish and is an active member of Ealing Liberal Synagogue.
 She is married to former Downing Street head of strategic communications Mark Flanagan, and is a supporter of Brentford Football Club.
-They have two children and live in West London.
+They have two sons and live in west London.
+She is unrelated to Daily Telegraph journalist Poppy Coburn.